Orlando Itinerary – two weeks in Orlando

 TOP TIP: You do not have to be able to swim to take part in a Discovery Cove Dolphin Interaction.
 You can request that your whole experience takes place in shallow water.
 The minimum age is three years old.

 8pm: DINNER.
 It was our last evening so we celebrated with a fancy dinner at Emerils Orlando at CityWalk.
 This restaurant is owned by celebrity chef Emeril Lagasse and mimics the award-winning cuisine from his restaurant in New Orleans.
 Creole cooking is his specialty but the steak was fantastic too.
+If you are staying at a Universal Orlando Premier resort then guests actually get priority seating here and at a number of other restaurants at CityWalk and the parks.
 Then, for the adults in our group there was time for a bit of super karaoke at the Rising Star bar, where some of the singers genuinely have American Idol-level voices.

 LAST DAY BLUES